rusticstuff/simdutf8/README.md

 * No-std support
 * `basic` API for the fastest validation, optimized for valid UTF-8
 * `compat` API as a plug-in replacement for `std::str::from_utf8()`
-* Falls back onto the excellent std implementation if SIMD extensions are not supported
+* Falls back to the excellent std implementation if SIMD extensions are not supported

 ## APIs